-In 2022 we will organize two workshops on marine biosecurity, one in New Zealand and one in French Polynesia, with the aim of strengthening cooperation and improving knowledge between the two countries, whilst fostering regional collaboration.
+In 2022-2023, we organized two workshops on marine biosecurity, in Aotearoa New Zealand and French Polynesia, to strengthen cooperation & improve knowledge between our countries, whilst fostering wider regional collaboration.

 Team and contact

-Within the framework of the United Nations Decade of Ocean Sciences for Sustainable Development (2021-2030), our intention is to work collaboratively and regionally in the South Pacific with various partners (institutional, NGOs, private) to advance knowledge in marine sciences and propose tangible solutions to multiple problems related to the ocean ecosystem and our use of its resources.
+Within the framework of the United Nations Decade of Ocean Sciences for Sustainable Development (2021-2030), we are working collaboratively and regionally in the South Pacific with various partners (institutional, NGOs, private) to advance knowledge in marine sciences and propose tangible solutions to multiple problems related to the ocean ecosystem and our use of its resources.

 As early as 2015 and 2016, pioneering work conducted by the CRIOBE and the University of Oviedo highlighted that the Port of Papeete as well as the littoral zones of the islands of Tahiti and Moorea were colonized by numerous exotic species probably introduced by ships.
 In 2018, their research goal was to identify solutions to increase our knowledge of Invasive Alien Species (IAS) in French Polynesia, and strengthen collaboration between New Zealand, a country at the forefront of biosecurity and French Polynesia, which is in the process of developing a framework to address this issue.

 IAS are one of the main challenges for biodiversity conservation in the Overseas Countries and Territories, in connection with the increase in maritime traffic.
 Numerous advances have been made in recent decades, but they mainly concern terrestrial biological invasions.